-Since 2010, I have been wanting to visit the "Igloo hotel" and I cannot believe we've made that come true!
-It was an incredible experience and not many can say they've been on a holiday to the Arctic Circle, so I'm so glad and blessed that we could do this trip. :) Heading to the Arctic, although rewarding is a difficult trip - both in terms of planning for the weather as well as monetarily.
+Since 2010, Vruchi has been wanting to visit the "Igloo hotel" and we cannot believe we've made that come true!
+It was an incredible experience and not many can say they've been on a holiday to the Arctic Circle, so we are so glad and blessed that we could do this trip. :) Heading to the Arctic, although rewarding is a difficult trip - both in terms of planning for the weather as well as monetarily.
 It has probably been our most expensive holiday (perhaps on par or slightly less than our honeymoon.
-But our honeymoon was a 3 week holiday while we were only at the Arctic for 5 days!)
+But our honeymoon was a 3 week holiday while we were only in the Arctic for 5 days!)

 There's a lot to write about, so we've broken this blog post into "tips" instead! :) Here we go...

 6 Tips for your Arctic Circle getaways (Finland):

 Chances are if you are trekking all the way up north to the Arctic Circle, you’re going there for the Northern lights.
 However, the famous magical nights are a VERY rare phenomenon and despite all the posts on Instagram, don’t appear in the sky every night.
 Sometimes, there’s days that pass without any occurrence - so don’t expect to see the lights on your trip.
 Make sure you have plenty of other things you can do so you don’t get disappointed if you don’t spot them :) If you do, that’s just a cherry on the top ;)